-IDRC is moving to St Pauls EC4M 8BU
+IDRC has moved to St Pauls EC4M 7BQ

-The International Dispute Resolution Centre – London’s leading arbitration hearing centre – is to move to impressive new space by St Paul’s Cathedral, most likely with the LCIA as a tenant.
+The International Dispute Resolution Centre – London’s leading arbitration hearing centre – has moved to impressive new space by St Paul’s Cathedral with the LCIA among its tenant.

 When the IDRC first opened in London in 2000 it had just 11,000 square feet.
 It moved to 70 Fleet Street, which then had 24,000 square feet, in 2004 and later snapped up an adjacent building to gain a further 12,000 square feet.